vivyuen/heart-failure-prediction/README.md

 ![Heart](https://blog.bswhealth.med/wp-content/uploads/2019/06/thoracic-aorta-2000x1200.jpg)

-## 🔍 Research Question
+## 🔍 Business Question
-> Would demographic and baseline patient data be able to predict heart disease without performing stress tests?
+> Can heart failure be accurately predicted using only demographic and baseline pre-stress test data, without the need to conduct exercise stress tests?
+The goal is to explore whether machine learning models can predict heart disease risk by utilizing only basic data available prior to stress testing.

+## Why Address This Problem?

+#### Potential Value to Predict Heart Failure Without Stress Tests

+Using only basic patient data, early screening could help identify high-risk patients who need to be prioritized for stress tests.
+This could make heart disease screening more accessible, especially in resource-limited settings.

+#### Value for the Patient

+Stress tests can be physically demanding, particularly for patients at higher risk for arrhythmias or cardiac events during the test.
+By predicting heart failure using baseline data, the physical and emotional burden is reduced, and the time to diagnosis is shortened.
+This approach allows for proactive interventions and lifestyle changes that can potentially reduce the progression of heart disease.

+For Canadians in remote or underserved areas where exercise stress testing might not be available, heart disease could be identified through routine physical examinations, enhancing healthcare access.

+#### Value for the Healthcare Provider

+A reduction in the need for non-invasive cardiac diagnostic tests (NITs) improves the efficiency of healthcare providers, particularly physicians.
+They can use baseline data models for quick preliminary screening, saving time for acute cases.
+Additionally, developing a machine learning model to predict heart failure provides data-driven insights, improving decision-making and quality of care.

+#### Value for the Healthcare System

+In Ontario, around 500,000 NITs are performed annually, costing approximately C$300 million.
+Over half of these are exercise stress tests.
+If machine learning models can reduce the overuse of NITs while maintaining high-quality care, significant financial and logistical benefits could be achieved.

+---

 ## 🎯 Project Overview
-This project analyzes a dataset containing 11 clinical features to predict heart disease events.
-Our goal is to develop a machine learning model that can effectively predict heart disease risk using only basic patient data, making screening more accessible.
+This project analyzes a dataset containing clinical and demographic features to predict heart disease events.
+The goal is to create a machine learning model capable of predicting the likelihood of heart disease using only basic patient data, improving accessibility to heart disease screening and potentially reducing mortality rates.

 ## 📊 Dataset
 We are using the [Heart Failure Prediction Dataset](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction/data) which includes: